Year 26 Members at Orientation

 Do I have a choice in the community I serve?

 Yes.
 All placements are mutual decisions between the member, community and RARE AmeriCorps staff.
-Once members are accepted into the RARE AmeriCorps cohort they have the opportunity to interview with three to five communities that we think are a good fit for their skills, abilities, and what they would like to get from the program.
-Applicants then rank their top choices, as do the host organizations, and decisions are made based on these rankings.
+Once members move forward in the application process, they have the opportunity to interview with roughly 3-5 communities that we think are a good fit for their skills, abilities, and what they would like to get from the program.
+Applicants then rank their top choices, as do the host organizations, and decisions are made by RARE AmeriCorps staff based on these rankings.
+However we cannot ensure that every candidate who interviews with host organizations will find an appropriate placement in the program, although there is a high likelihood.

 Return to top